Schedule a Vaccination | Reminder: Masks Are Still Required When Visiting

 Abe, H; Alavattam, KG; Hu, Y; Pang, Q; Andreassen, PR; Hegde, RS; Namekawa, SH.

 UHRF1 suppresses retrotransposons and cooperates with PRMT5 and PIWI proteins in male germ cells.

 Dong, J; Wang, X; Cao, C; Wen, Y; Sakashita, A; Chen, S; Zhang, J; Zhang, Y; Zhou, L; Luo, M; et al.

 Attenuated chromatin compartmentalization in meiosis and its maturation in sperm development.

 Alavattam, KG; Maezawa, S; Sakashita, A; Khoury, H; Barski, A; Kaplan, N; Namekawa, SH.

-Nature Structural and Molecular Biology.
+Nature Structural Biology.

 SCML2 promotes heterochromatin organization in late spermatogenesis.

 Maezawa, S; Hasegawa, K; Alavattam, KG; Funakoshi, M; Sato, T; Barski, A; Namekawa, SH.